-The Offa´s Dyke Path is a magnificent National Trail that runs from the North Wales coast to the Severn Estuary following the line of Offa´s Dyke, an impressive 8th century earthwork along the English/Welsh border.
+The Offa's Dyke Path is a magnificent National Trail that runs from the North Wales coast to the Severn Estuary following the line of Offa's Dyke, an impressive 8th century earthwork along the English/Welsh border.
 The ever-changing landscape - the Wye Valley, the Black Mountains, the Shropshire Hills and the Clwydian Hills - is steeped in history and legend providing 177 miles of fascinating walking.
-98 walking maps - 1:20,000 - the largest-scale maps available.
-Unique mapping features - walking times, directions, tricky junctions, places to stay, places to eat, points of interest.
-Itineraries for all walkers - whether walking the route in its entirety or sampling the highlights on day walks and short breaks.
-Practical information for all budgets - what to see, where to stay, where to eat: pubs, B&Bs, hotels, campsites, hostels.
-Guides to 52 towns and villages - along the way.
-Public transport information - all access points on the path.
-GPS waypoints.
-These are also downloadable from the Trailblazer website.
-Includes extra colour sections: 16pp colour introduction and 16pp of colour mapping for stage sections (one stage per page) with trail profiles.
+This is the 5th edition. - 98 walking maps - 1:20,000 (3-1/8 inches to 1 mile) - the largest-scale maps available. - Unique mapping features - walking times, directions, tricky junctions, places to stay, places to eat, points of interest. - Itineraries for all walkers - whether walking the route in its entirety or sampling the highlights on day walks and short breaks. - Practical information for all budgets - what to see, where to stay, where to eat: pubs, B&Bs, hotels, campsites, hostels. - Guides to 52 towns and villages - along the way - Public transport information - all access points on the path. - GPS waypoints.
+These are also downloadable from the Trailblazer website. - Includes extra colour sections: 16pp color introduction and 16pp of colour mapping for stage sections (one stage per page) with trail profiles.